skolbot.AI Chatbot for Schools

 5. 03SEO vs GEO: a structural comparison

-6. 04Four GEO levers specific to UK higher education
+6. 04Four GEO levers specific to Australian higher education

 7. 1.
-Schema.org structured markup for UK universities
+Schema.org structured markup for Australian universities

 8. 2.
 Entity density: make your institution unmistakably identifiable

 9. 3.
-Presence on UK sector authority sources
+Presence on Australian sector authority sources

 10. 4.
 Conversational content structure for AI extraction